tupian-language-resources/tuled/README.md

 # TuLeD.
 Tupían Lexical Database

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Fabrício Ferraz Gerardi, Stanislav Reichert, Carolina Aragon, Johann-Mattis List, & Tim Wientzek.
 (2021).
 TuLeD: Tupían lexical database.
 Max Planck Institute for Evolutionary Anthropology: Leipzig
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 Tupían lexical database